Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Background

 \subsection{Retrieval and Evaluation}

 Traditional adhoc retrieval evaluation has focused on document relevance.
-Metrics such as MRR, MAP, and nDCG measure the quality of ranking based on a model's ability to put relevant document at the top of the ranking with different browsing models~\cite{robertson2008new,10.1145/582415.582418}.
+Metrics such as MRR, MAP, and nDCG measure ranking quality by how well relevant documents are placed at the top, each assuming a different model of user browsing behavior ~\cite{robertson2008new,10.1145/582415.582418}.

 However, retrieval models embedded in a RAG pipeline for complex information seeking tasks need to retrieve a broad coverage of information to satisfy the complexity of the information need.
 Therefore, coverage metrics, such as Sub-topic Recall~\cite{10.1145/1935826.1935847} and $\alpha$-nDCG~\cite{10.1145/1390334.1390446} become more appropriate, as they evaluate how well a retrieval system gathers information that collectively addresses all aspects of the user's information need ~\cite{10.5555/2070786.2070817}. $\alpha$-nDCG~\cite{10.1145/1390334.1390446} incorporates both relevance and diversity, penalizing redundant information while rewarding novel relevant content.
 Sub-topic recall explicitly measures whether retrieval results cover multiple facets of the information needed~\cite{10.1145/1935826.1935847}.
 These coverage metrics align with the goals of RAG systems, since generation requires comprehensive information to produce complete and accurate responses.